-Private organizations and facilities that would like to provide services to winners of the Set! and Go! competitions can apply to be a VSP on the website (https://americanmadechallenges.org/connect.html).
-The following must be described:
+Private organizations and facilities approved to provide services to winners of Phase 1: Concept are available on the American-Made Network website (https://network.americanmadechallenges.org/).
+Organizations and facilities not currently approved as VSPs can apply through the website with the following information:

-- Description of services offered
+- Description of services offered - Website

-- Website

-- Location of business
+Location of business

-- History of business

-- Examples of success with previous customers in the area of services that the organization is offering here.
+- History of business - Examples of success with previous customers in the area of services that the organization is offering for the Geophone Prize.

-The Prize Administrator, at its sole discretion, determines whether non-national lab organizations may become an approved VSP.
-The Prize Administrator will review applications to become an approved VSP, which must establish, at a minimum, that:
+The Prize Administrator, at its sole discretion, determines whether a specific non-national lab organization may become an approved VSP.
+The Prize Administrator will review VSP applications to become an approved VSP, which must establish, at a minimum, that:

-- The entity is an incorporated U.S. business that has been in existence for at least 12 months at the time the application is submitted - The entity has an active website that describes the organization's capabilities
+- The entity is an incorporated U.S. business that has been in existence for at least 12 months at the time the application is submitted. - The entity has an active website that describes the organization's capabilities.